14 Keys to Leave a Lasting Legacy

 Being a mentor to others is extremely rewarding.

 A mentor is someone who offers wisdom and guidance.
 When you think of mentors, you may think of Abraham Lincoln or Mahatma Gandhi.
 But mentors can be found all around you.
 In the boardroom, in the classroom, or even in your own family.
 And they can be particularly important to young people just starting in business.
-Mentors help others develop skills and personality traits that will serve them throughout their life.
+Mentors help others develop skills and personality traits that will serve them throughout their lives.

 Mentors can help with just about everything.
 From developing skills to finding jobs to getting life advice.
 You don’t have to be a successful entrepreneur to become a mentor.
 In fact, some of the most famous mentors in history were not successful when they began their careers.
-Abraham Lincoln served as a captain during the Black Hawk War and later lost several elections before becoming president of the United States.
+Abraham Lincoln served as a captain during the Black Hawk War.
+He later lost several elections before becoming president of the United States.
 Walt Disney was fired from his first job after he drew a mouse instead of an automobile on the cartoon he was hired to animate.

 To learn the art of mentoring check out this article.